 Strategic internal linking distributes authority throughout your cluster, ensuring that ranking improvements to any single page benefit your entire topic ecosystem.

+Your anchor text should tell readers what information they'll find on the linked page without stuffing keywords unnaturally.
 Apply these anchor text patterns across your HubSpot SEO strategy:

 Link related cluster articles to each other when discussing overlapping concepts, not just back to the pillar.
 If your article about email automation mentions segmentation strategies, link to your dedicated segmentation cluster article.
-These horizontal connections help readers navigate related topics and strengthen the semantic network within your cluster.
+These horizontal connections strengthen the semantic network within your cluster.
+Limit cross-cluster links to 2 to 4 per article to maintain focus.

 Navigate to your content editor and locate the SEO tab in the right sidebar.
 HubSpot scans your draft and generates a checklist of optimization opportunities ranked by impact.
 You'll see specific guidance on title tag length, meta description quality, header structure, image alt text, and keyword placement based on your focus keyword setting.

 Work through each recommendation systematically, starting with high-priority items that HubSpot flags in red.
 Common issues include title tags exceeding 60 characters, missing meta descriptions, or insufficient keyword usage in your first paragraph.
-Fix these elements directly in the editor, and watch your SEO score update in real time as you make changes.

 HubSpot's recommendations translate complex SEO requirements into actionable fixes that anyone on your team can implement without technical expertise.

 Set your focus keyword for each cluster article to match the target keyword from your content calendar.
 HubSpot then evaluates whether you've used that keyword naturally in critical locations: your title, URL, H1 heading, introduction, subheadings, and image alt attributes.
-Aim for a balance between optimization and natural readability rather than forcing keywords where they don't fit.

 Apply multiple tags when appropriate.
 An article about email automation workflows might receive tags for both "Email Marketing" (your pillar) and "Marketing Automation" (a related pillar).
 This cross-tagging reflects the semantic relationships that strengthen topical authority across overlapping subject areas.